ADACS-Australia/swinburne-rc-docs/docs/image-catalogue.md

 - fv (ftools FITS viewer)
 - HEASoft/Xspec
 - SAS (XMM-Newton)
-- CIAO & CALDB

 !!!
 Note
     The conda installation included with SAS is an older version (4.3).
-This means that the command `conda init` implemented in newer versions (4.6.12 and later) is not availabe, and thus the other conda commands are not available unless a conda environment has already been activated.
+This means that the command `conda init` implemented in newer versions (4.6.12 and later) is not availabe, and thus conda commands are not available unless a conda environment has already been activated.
 To activate the default environment, type `conda_activate`, which is an alias for `source <path to conda>/bin/activate`.

+#### ADACS Astronomy C - Ubuntu 18.04 LTS (Bionic) amd64
+Same as the basic image, but also includes installations of these common astronomy tools:

+- SAOImage DS9
+- SExtractor (Source-Extractor)
+- fv (ftools FITS viewer)
+- CIAO & CALDB

 ---